jath03/openrgb-python/docs/pages/advanced.rst

 quickly.
 Optimizing openrgb-python for speed isn't very hard if you know what you are doing.
 The best way to maximize speed is to minimize OpenRGB SDK calls.
-The most user-friendly way to do this is to use the :doc:`alternative control</pages/alternate>` method, but it is possible to do accomplish the same things with the other functions.
+The most user-friendly way to do this is to use the :doc:`effects control flow</pages/effects>`, but it is possible to do accomplish the same things with the other functions.
 One common argument that will help is the :code:`fast` argument.
 In any of the color-changing functions (:code:`set_color`, :code:`set_colors`, :code:`show`), if you pass in